harshgovind/Hangman-Network-1.0/README.md

 # This a word guessing game.
 Can be played between two machines.
 # this is a good example of multithreaded networking application based on UDP protocol.

-#aake all : creats client and server
+#make all : creats client and server
 #make Cli : creats client
 #make Serv : creats server
 #make clean : clean up object files